as6cd0/splibv2/splibDocumentation.md

 })

 --[[
-Name = <string> - The name of the UI.
+Name = <string> - The name of the UI
-SubTitle = <string> - The sub name of the UI.
-HidePremium = <bool> - Whether or not the user details shows Premium status or not.
-SaveConfig = <bool> - Toggles the config saving in the UI.
-Setting = <bool> - Toggle to show the setting on the window.
-RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName ToggleIcon = <string> - URL to the image you want displayed on the toggle window.
-ConfigFolder = <string> - The name of the folder where the configs are saved.
-CloseCallback = <function> - Function to execute when the window is closed.
+SubTitle = <string> - The sub name of the UI HidePremium = <bool> - Whether or not the user details shows Premium status or not SaveConfig = <bool> - Toggles the config saving in the UI Setting = <bool> - Toggle to show the setting on the window RainbowMainFrame = <bool> - This if you want a RBG Stroke for MainFrame RainbowTitle = <bool> - This if you want a RBG Stroke for Title RainbowSubTitle = <bool> - This if you want a RBG Stroke for SubName ToggleIcon = <string> - URL to the image you want displayed on the toggle window ConfigFolder = <string> - The name of the folder where the configs are saved CloseCallback = <function> - Function to execute when the window is closed ]]
-]]
 ```